PickHub/PTPReceiveExampleAndroid/README.md

-TorP2P "Receive" Example for Android
+PeerTorPeer "Receive" Example for Android
 ===

-An example illustrating the use of TorP2P in Android.
+An example illustrating the use of PeerTorPeer (PTP) in Android.

-To be used with the TorP2PSendExample from the main TorP2P source tree.
+To be used with the PTPSendExample from the main PTP source tree.